zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ![tsr_feature_plot](../inst/images/tsr_feature_plot.png)

-### Average Plots
+### Density Plots

-Average plots are a convenient way to summarize the average distribution of TSRs relative to start codons or annotated TSSs.
+Density plots are a convenient way to summarize the density of TSRs relative to start codons or annotated TSSs.

 ```